Polygon-Advocates/zkThon-2023/challenge-3.md

 - Use the deployed contract from challenge-2 to interact with.
 You can use any method call and get the txn hash of it.

-- Retrieve the transaction URL that was completed onchain with your updated github username and paste it into your new file for `solution-3.md`
+- Retrieve the transaction URL that was completed onchain and paste it into your new file for `solution-3.md`

 **Example:**